MrLawbreaker/Node.js-Twitch-Token-Generator/README.md

 6. **Enable HTTPS (Optional)**:
     For secure communication, configure HTTPS by providing valid SSL certificates in the `.env` file.

-## How It Works
-- The application uses Twitch's OAuth flow to authenticate users.
-- It provides predefined scopes for bot and user access tokens.
-- Users can also specify custom scopes for their authentication needs.
-- The server supports both HTTP and HTTPS, with automatic fallback to HTTP if SSL certificates are not provided.

 ## License
 This project is licensed under the [MIT License](LICENSE).